trussworks/Engineering-Playbook/practices/appeng/adrs/0001-use-typescript.md

 - TypeScript is typically compiled at build time, so run-time type errors (due to external data, user input, etc.) are not eliminated and should still be tested for.
 - TypeScript requires specific changes and/or configuration to the build pipeline (such as compiling types used for local development), and the `tsconfig` file needs to be maintained.
 However, most widely used tools have clear docs or libraries that assist with this.
 - The decision to convert existing code to TypeScript can be time consuming, and should be considered carefully.
 Often the decision to use TypeScript on a project is best made earlier rather than later.
-- There may be a financial & time cost to training engineers to learn how to use TypeScript.
+- There may be a financial & time cost for training engineers on how to use TypeScript.

-## Alternatives Considered
+## Alternatives considered

 ### Use framework-specific validation methods (e.g. React PropTypes)